UK: Arcadia FY profits up 25% despite flat sales

 Fashion retail group Arcadia overcame “very challenging conditions” in the UK and around the world to deliver full-year, pre-tax profits before exceptional items up 25% on last year.

-A total of 33 companies have signed the Accord on Fire and Building Safety in Bangladesh following the collapse of the Rana Plaza factory building last month, which killed more than 1,000 people.
+More than 200 companies have now signed the Accord on Fire and Building Safety in Bangladesh following the collapse of the Rana Plaza factory building in Dhaka, which killed more than 1,100 people in ...

 Burma's garment industry has huge potential to contribute to national economic growth, both as a foreign exchange earner and a massive job provider.
 However, in order to achieve its full potential, th...

 - China undisputed giant of garment exports